dooboolab-community/react-native-iap/README.md

 this.setState({progressTitle:"Please wait..."});
 RNIap.buyItem('com.cooni.point1000').then(receipt=>{
     this.setState({
-      receipt:receipt, // save the receipt if you need it, whether locally, or to your server. progressTitle:"Purchase Successful!",
+      receipt:receipt.data, // save the receipt if you need it, whether locally, or to your server. progressTitle:"Purchase Successful!",
       points:this.state.points + 1000
     });